 You will be advised in writing of the determination of your application.
 If your application is granted approval, you will be sent a copy of the development consent including conditions of consent and stamped approved plans.
 Should your application be refused, a refusal notice will be issued advising of the grounds for refusal.

-Advice with regard to development on Lord Howe Island can be obtained from the LHIB Manager Environment & Community Development on 02 65632066.
+Advice concerning development on Lord Howe Island can be obtained from the LHIB Manager Environment & Community Development.